-2.4.
-Key parameters
+2.5 Key Parameters

-There are four key parameters characterizing social conditions including 1) group size (N), 2) C / V ratio, which is a cost divided by a reward, 3) N_p (= 2T / (N × (N - 1))), referring to the expected number of contests per pair of players, and 4) Memory capacity (MC).
+There are four key parameters characterizing social conditions including (1) group size (N), (2) C/V ratio, which is a cost divided by a reward, (3) N_p (=2 $T/(N\times(N-1))$), referring to the expected number of contests per pair of players, and 4) Memory capacity (MC).

-Here we use $N_p = 2$ because $N_p = 2$ gives two chances of participating in a contest to any pairs on average and Doi and Nakamaru (2018) suggest that TI works well under N_p = 2. $N_p = 2$ means that the encounter rates remain constant regardless of the group size because we increase T units of time as the group size increases.
-We use the constant N_p = 2 for all analyses in the present study for simplicity.
+Here we use $N_p = 2$ because $N_p = 2$ gives two chances of participating in a contest to any pairs on average and Doi and Nakamaru (2018) suggest that TI works well under $N_p = 2$. $N_p = 2$ means that the encounter rates remain constant regardless of the group size because we increase T units of time as the group size increases.
+We use the constant $N_p = 2$ for all analyses in the present study for simplicity.

-In the present study, we consider the group size (N) as one of components of social complexity as discussed in Section 1.2.
+In the present study, we consider the group size (N) as one of components of social complexity as discussed in Sect.
+1.2.

 How reliable information from contests is in assessing RHP depends on the C/V ratio.
-For example, the probability (= $(V/C)^2$) that both players opt for hawk is low when C/V is high, so that results do not reflect actual RHP because the rank is often set without actual fights.
+For example, the probability $(=(V/C)^2)$ that both players opt for hawk is low when C/V is high, so that results do not reflect actual RHP because the rank is often set without actual fights.
 The C/V ratio is a key parameter influencing what strategies can persist.
-We maintain the reward constant (V = 4) and vary the cost.
-We focus on the results when the cost is high (C = 30) because it is known that transitive inference persists in high-cost environments (Nakamaru and Sasaki, 2003).
+We maintain the reward constant (V=4) and vary the cost.
+We focus on the results when the cost is high (C=30) because it is known that transitive inference persists in high-cost environments (Nakamaru and Sasaki 2003).

 Memory capacity (MC) is defined as the number of contests players can remember.
 For example, immediate inference players maintain MC of records in memory about contestants and the results of their own direct contests.
 We assume that players forget older records beyond memory capacity and maintain only the latest MC of records.
-In the present study, we apply a constant memory capacity (MC = 14) for all analyses because we consider it reasonable to assume that memory capacity is limited.
-The minimum memory capacity required for an individual to understand a relationship with others is N - 1.
-We consider N - 1 too low as a memory capacity; therefore, we set memory capacity as $2 \times (N - 1)$ given $N_p = 2$.
+In the present study, we keep memory capacity constant (MC=14) and then change group size in most of our analyses because we consider it reasonable to assume that memory capacity is limited (Miller 1956).
+The minimum memory capacity required for an individual to understand a relationship with others is N-1.
+We consider N-1 too low as a memory capacity; therefore, we set memory capacity as $2 \times (N-1)$ given $N_p = 2$.
 MC = 14 assumes that the lowest size of a group is eight.
-When the group size is eight, TI8-8 with MC = 14 represents adequate social cognition.
-This assumption means that individuals can remember 14 records of contests out of the expected numbers of encounters, $98 (= 2 \times (50 - 1))$, when N is 50.
+When the group size is eight, TI{8-8} with MC = 14 represents adequate social cognition.
+This assumption means that individuals can remember 14 records of contests out of the expected numbers of encounters, $98 (=2 \times (50-1))$, when N is 50.
 All observations in memory are treated equally.
+In addition, we carried out sensitivity analysis of memory capacity by changing memory capacities under a constant group size.

-However, inference process in the strategies gives priority to information about direct contests by first applying immediate inference-process, which is more direct experiences and then transitive inferenceprocess in case of no direct contests.
+However, inference process in the strategies gives priority to information about direct contests by first applying immediate inference-process, which is more direct experiences and then transitive inference-process in case of no direct contests.

-3. Results
+3 Results